 Texas Sheet Cake (2 Ways)

 In doing research for the Texas Sheet Cake I discovered that most recipes either use buttermilk or sour cream.
 Both are big robust fats that offer a lot to the recipe.
 I chose to stick with buttermilk in this recipe.
-(A homemade buttermilk option is in the recipe notes!)
+(A homemade buttermilk option is right here and in the recipe notes!)

 This recipe also uses coffee (one of my favorite additions to a chocolate cake), but you can certainly use hot water if you prefer to leave the coffee out.
 Coffee is not supposed to